 How To Tell If A Turtle Is Pregnant?

-When a turtle is carrying eggs, she will display erratic behaviour different from her usual self.
+When a turtle is carrying eggs, she will display erratic behavior different from her usual self.
 Basking and eating habits change drastically, and she’ll pace around and try to climb out.
 On the physical front, the stomach’s underside becomes plumper, and arms and legs may turn white on the inside.

-Like in most cases, the best way to tell if a turtle is pregnant or not is by having an X-ray done through a professional.
+Like in most cases, the best way to tell if a turtle is pregnant or not is by having an X-ray done by a professional.
 However, there are sure signs that you can look for yourself at home.
 So, let’s study them in detail.

 Physical Changes In Pregnant Turtles